• Home |

 Prevalence of Handguns Used in Murders

-Nearly half of all homicides involved a handgun, while less than 1% involved a rifle, and more than 10% involved a knife or sharp object.
+Nearly half of all homicides involved a handgun.
+Less than 1% involved a rifle, and more than 10% involved a knife or sharp object.

 In 2011, 49% of all homicides involved a handgun.
 In 2019, 46% of homicides involved a handgun.
-Although handguns are used in homicides overall, more than half of all homicides are committed with an object other than a handgun.
+Although handguns are used more often than other firearm types, more than half of all homicides are committed with objects other than handguns.

 [Graphic Source: 2019 Crime in the United States FBI]